petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/adding-a-custom-layout-and-view-to-distributor-application.md

 So far you've added all the fields and picklists Delectable Bonsai needs for following KYC policies, complying with AML laws, and weighing the prospective value of each application.

 Now Delectable Bonsai needs a way to store evaluation notes and relate them to specific applications.
-For this, you'll setup the Application Evaluation definition and implement object relationships.
+For this, you'll set up the Application Evaluation definition and implement object relationships.

 Next: [Setting Up the Application Evaluation Object](./setting-up-the-application-evaluation-object.md)